Home > Apparel

 • Heavyweight flannels weigh over 250 g/m²

-As we stare down the dark days of winter, our flannel guide focuses on mid- and heavyweight flannels.
-At just over 200 g/m², Proper Cloth’s Jackson sits as our lightest-weight winter shirt.
+For fall, we share a range of flannel options.
+As we enter the dark days of winter, our flannel guide shifts on mid- and heavyweight flannels.
+At just under 140 g/m², The Vermont Flannel Company sits as our lightest-weight shirt.
 As you might guess, it is best for mild temperatures and casual wear.
-On the other end sits ANIAN’s Berlino, which uses a stout 500 g/m² wool blend and is supremely warm.
+We’ve even dressed it up with a jacket and worn it to work.
+On the other end sits ANIÁN’s Berlino, which uses a stout 500 g/m² wool blend and is supremely warm.

 The numbers game isn’t hard and fast.
-Counter to the listed weights, Helly Hansen’s Classic Check uses a whopping 375 g/m² cotton material but weighs as much as Proper Cloth’s Jackson, a 200 g/m² cotton shirt.
+Counter to the listed weights, Helly Hansen’s Classic Check (as seen on last year’s list) used a whopping 375 g/m² cotton material but weighs as much as Proper Cloth’s Jackson, a 200 g/m² cotton shirt.
 If you have doubts and can’t find evidence in the reviews, it is always best to try a shirt on and get a feel for the material.

-A heavier fabric doesn’t imply the material will be softer — which the Berlino is not.
+A heavier fabric doesn’t imply the material will be softer — which the Berlino, woven with nylon, is not.
 That soft, velvety feeling comes from brushing the material, giving it that lofty plush nap.
 A fabric with more nap can also be warmer than a fabric without it.
 The raised fibers trap air warmed from your body and work best as an insulator when worn under a jacket that can keep that warm air from flushing away.
-One of our favorite flannels, Pladra’s Fireside, leaves the outside unbrushed (for durability) and brushes the inside (which traps heat better and feels incredibly soft).

 Buttons never go out of style, but there’s a difference between a cheap plastic button and a brass button.
-Some flannels, like Smartwool’s Anchor Line (left), use snaps in place of buttons. &SONS Yukon (right) uses oversized bison horn buttons; (photo/Steve Graepel)
+Some flannels, like Minus 33 (left), uses fat, oversized buttons.
+Iron and Resin (second from the right) uses oversized metal buttons; (photo/Steve Graepel)

 Closure Style

 Flannel closure is a contentious debate at GearJunkie, and many editors have a soft spot for snaps.
-Often seen on Western-style shirts, they hold well and are quick and easy to get in and out of.
+Often seen on Western-style shirts, snaps hold well and are quick and easy to get in and out of.
 Granted, we are an active crew of reviewers who wear our flannels on runs and rides.
-Both Smartwool’s Anchor Line and Roark’s Nordsman flannels close with snaps.
+The Western-style flannel from Poncho closes with pearl snaps.

 While we love the usability of snaps, they can be problematic.
 Snaps disrupt the material by punching holes through the placket — that strip of material that runs dead center down the shirt.
-In rare cases, snaps can pull through, which we’ve experienced more than once on a snap-style shirt.
+In rare cases, snaps can pull through, which we’ve experienced with a snap-style shirt.
+To add durability, most snap-style shirts punch through doubled-over fabric.

 “If it ain’t broke, don’t fix it” — the button has been tried and true for some 5,000 years.
 Most buttons are constructed from hard plastics, though Devium and &SONS use horn.
-Jetty buttons their Arbor flannel up with metal buttons.
+Iron and Resin closes their Arbor flannel up with metal buttons.
 Regardless of materials, we prefer big buttons for heavier materials, which is one more reason to consider Devium’s Boca.
 Their horn buttons are custom-made in Pennsylvania and are the size of a penny.

 Construction